 - Calgary: University of Calgary Chemists for Inclusivity, Diversity and Equity (CIDE)

 - British Columbia: Women in Chemistry at Simon Fraser

 Meet our executive board.

-Holly Fruehwald is from Brampton, Ontario, she moved to Oshawa in 2011 where she started her chemistry degree.
-She completed her BSc in 2017 and started her MSc in Materials Science the same year at Ontario Tech University.
-She is now pursuing her PhD in Materials Science at the same University.
-Research interests are the design of novel catalysts for applications in electrochemical energy systems.
-She also likes reading books about space, space travel, and astronauts in hopes to one day visit another planet.
+Holly Fruehwald is from Brampton, Ontario, she moved to Oshawa in 2011 where she began her degree in chemistry.
+She then went on to complete her PhD in Materials Science in 2022 at Ontario Tech University.
+She is now currently a Postdoctoral Fellow at the University of Waterloo.
+Her research interests are in the development and characterization of catalysts for clean electrochemical energy systems.
+In her free time, she likes reading books about space, space travel, and astronauts in hopes to one day visit another planet.